snimu/modded-nanogpt/results/results.md

 - [ ] Do MoT by addition, but apply linear layer to the bytes before so that they can be mixed
 - [ ] Zero-init bytes?
 - [ ] Try it with `bpt=8, byte_dim=128` and `bpt=32, byte_dim=32`
+  - So many bytes are pulled that it might hurt
+  - On the other hand, doing it more might give more of an advantage
+- [ ] Decrease token_dim (and maybe byte_dim too?) but increase expansion factor in MLP.